standard-things/esm/PROPOSAL.md

 const { a, b } = await loader.import("./c");
 ```

-This desugaring story has a number of fundamental flaws that lead me to conclude that nested `import` declarations should not be explained through desugaring, and that the `loader.import` API should continue to serve the important role of enabling _explicit_ asynchronous module loading.
+This desugaring story has a number of fundamental flaws that lead me to believe nested `import` declarations should not be explained through desugaring, and that the `loader.import` API should continue to serve the important role of enabling _explicit_ asynchronous module loading.

 Problems with desugaring to asynchronous forms: